Skip to content

 SYN FLOOD

-• After step 2 of the three-way handshake, no limit is set on the time to wait after receiving a SYN.
+• After step 2 of the three-way handshake, no limit is set on the time-to-wait after receiving a SYN.
 The attacker initiates many connection requests to the webserver of Company XYZ (almost certainly with a spoofed IP address).

 • The SYN+ACK packets (Step 2) sent by the web server back to the originating source IP address are not replied to.
 This leaves a TCP session half-open on the webserver.
 Multiple packets cause multiple TCP sessions to stay open.